jonathanhudak/that-thing/memory-bank/productContext.md

 - **Scalability Confidence:** Assurance that the API is built on a scalable architecture, reducing concerns about future growth.
 - **Cost Transparency:** Understanding that the underlying architecture is designed for cost-effectiveness, with tools and practices in place for monitoring and optimizing costs.
 - **Observability:** Access to comprehensive logging (CloudWatch Logs), metrics (CloudWatch Metrics), and tracing (AWS X-Ray) to monitor API health, diagnose issues quickly, and understand system behavior, contributing to a more stable and reliable service.
+- **Extensibility (Future via PATs):** For developers, the ability to leverage Personal Access Tokens for programmatic access will open up opportunities for building extended functionalities and integrations (e.g., MCP servers for LLM features) on top of the user's data, with user consent and control.